 After a short break, the workshop will conclude with a critical listening session.
 Attendees will have the opportunity to provide feedback on each other’s work.

 *Submitting work for feedback is optional.
 Tracks must be submitted via email prior to the workshop.

 HARDWARE & SOFTWARE REQUIREMENTS

-- Computer with Ableton Live (a free trial version is available here, and we can also help extend your trial if it has expired)
+- Computer with Pro Tools (a free trial version is available here) or your preferred DAW